8177Aman/todoApp/README.md

 - **🔤 React Icons**: Provides popular icons for use in the app.

 ## 🚀 Installation

-Follow these steps to get the project up and running on your local machine:
+Copy or clone this repository in your project folder and follow these steps to get the project up and running on your local machine:

 1. Install **npm**, **npx**, **node**, and **react**.